Audible (service): Content and pricing

 Audible's content includes more than 200,000 audio programs from audiobook publishers, broadcasters, entertainers, magazine and newspaper publishers and business information providers.
 Content includes books of all genres, as well as radio shows (classic and current), speeches, interviews, stand-up comedy, and audio versions of periodicals such as The New York Times and The Wall Street Journal.

-The service offered two monthly subscription tiers, "Audible Gold" and "Audible Platinum", priced at US$14.95 and $22.95 respectively: Both services allow users to obtain credits which can be used to purchase audio books (one whole credit for Gold, and two whole credits on Platinum), while Platinum also included additional incentives such as exclusive discounts.
+The service offered two monthly subscription tiers, "Audible Gold" and "Audible Platinum," priced at $14.95 and $22.95 USD respectively: Both services allow users to obtain credits which can be used to purchase audio books (one whole credit for Gold, and two whole credits on Platinum), while Platinum also included additional incentives such as exclusive discounts.
 On August 24, 2020, Audible replaced both plans with "Audible Premium Plus" (a renaming of Gold, though with the Platinum pricing and credits grandfathered for existing subscribers), and introduced a new $7.95 subscription tier known as "Audible Plus."
 Both tiers include access to a curated on-demand library of audiobooks, podcasts, and other original productions, while the Audible Plus tier does not include credits.

 Once a customer has purchased a title, it remains in that person's library and can be downloaded or streamed at any time.
 As of April 1, 2019, credits expire one year after issue, and credits prior to this day expire after two years.

 Original content

 In May 2015, Audible hired Eric Nuzum, formerly VP of programming at NPR, as its SVP of original content development.
+He resigned in 2018 after the original podcast staff at Audible were laid off.

-In 2016, the service introduced an on-demand service known as "Audible Channels", which features short-form audio programming from various outlets, including news and other original productions.
+In 2016, the service introduced an on-demand service known as "Audible Channels," which features short-form audio programming from various outlets, including news and other original productions.
 Access is included as part of Audible's subscription, and also became available to Amazon Prime subscribers.
 Nuzum compared this strategy to original content created by HBO or Netflix, and stated that the service deliberately avoided use of the word "podcast" as to not alienate listeners unfamiliar with the concept.

-Among its original productions are Where Should We Begin? — a relationship podcast with Esther Perel, Sincerely, X — a podcast featuring anonymous TED Talks, Ponzi Supernova — a chronicle of the Madoff investment scandal, The Butterfly Effect — a podcast series by Jon Ronson chronicling the impact of PornHub on internet pornography, and West Cork, a true crime podcast investigating an unsolved 1996 murder in West Cork, Ireland.
+Among its original productions are Where Should We Begin?, a relationship podcast with Esther Perel; Sincerely, X, a podcast featuring anonymous TED Talks; Ponzi Supernova, a chronicle of the Madoff investment scandal; The Butterfly Effect, a podcast series by Jon Ronson chronicling the impact of PornHub on internet pornography; and West Cork, a true crime podcast investigating an unsolved 1996 murder in West Cork, Ireland.

 In August 2018, it was reported that Nuzum was stepping down, and that Amazon had laid off most of the short-form content staff.
 This move came amid a shift in Audible's original content strategy, including a greater focus on "audiobook-first" deals with writers.